ScarlettQiu/NoteIQ-OCR-Enriched-Brainstorm-Search/README.md

 ## License

-MIT License - feel free to use and modify!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Feel free to submit issues and pull requests to improve this project!